Phase 1/2 Study of AG-221 in Subjects With Advanced Hematologic Malignancies With an IDH2 Mutation

 3. Subjects must have documented IDH2 gene-mutated disease:

-4. Subjects must be amenable to serial bone marrow biopsies, peripheral blood sampling,
+4. Subjects must be amenable to serial bone marrow sampling, peripheral blood sampling

 and urine sampling during the study.